 - 1887.
 Active; focal plane 22 m (72 ft); white light, 3 s on, 1 s off.
 Approx. 19 m (62 ft) cast iron tower, painted

 with black and white bands.
 Built by the British, this historic lighthouse was reported to have collapsed in

 1996.
 However, sometime between 1999 and 2003 it was apparently raised

 or repaired and placed back in service.
-A photo is at above, a 2008 photo and two additional photos of the lighthouse are available, Lightphotos.net has a view from the sea, and Google has
+A photo is above, a 2015 photo and a 2008 photo are available, Lightphotos.net has a view from the sea, and Google has